snoyberg/conduit/README.md

     print $ runConduitPure $ yieldMany [1..] .| takeC 10 .| sinkList
 ```

-Our list function is pretty straightforward: creating an infinite list
+Our list function is pretty straightforward: create an infinite list
 from 1 and ascending, take the first 10 elements, and then print the
 list.
 The conduit version does the exact same thing, but: